 This flat, steaming stretch of finca-dotted lowlands was once part of the United Fruit Company’s vast banana holdings.
 Harvests were carried from the plantations down to Puerto Viejo de Sarapiquí, where they were shipped downriver on boats destined for North America.
 In 1880 a railway connected rural Costa Rica with the port of Puerto Limón, and Puerto Viejo de Sarapiquí became a backwater.
-Although it’s never managed to recover its former glory as a transport route, the river again shot to prominence as one of the premier destinations in the country for kayakers and rafters.
+Although it’s never managed to recover its status as a transport route, the river has again shot to prominence as one of the premier destinations in the country for kayakers and rafters.
 With the Parque Nacional Braulio Carrillo as its backyard, this is also one of the best regions for wildlife-watching, especially considering how easy it is to get here.